Sesame Oil

 Key Takeaways

-• Natural SPF 4–6 provides everyday UV protection for scalp and skin
+- ✓Natural SPF 4–6 provides everyday UV protection for scalp and skin

-• Sesamol and sesamin are powerful antioxidants that slow cellular aging
+- ✓Sesamol and sesamin are powerful antioxidants that slow cellular aging

-• High in both linoleic (omega-6) and oleic (omega-9) acid for balanced nourishment
+- ✓High in both linoleic (omega-6) and oleic (omega-9) acid for balanced nourishment

-• Safety 5/5 — Ayurveda's most versatile therapeutic base oil
+- ✓Safety 5/5 — Ayurveda's most versatile therapeutic base oil

 What is Sesame Oil?

 Sesame oil from the seeds of Sesamum indicum is one of humanity's oldest cosmetic oils, with documented use in Indian Ayurveda, Egyptian cosmetics, and Greek medicine spanning 5,000 years.
 In India, it is the traditional base for almost all Ayurvedic medicated oils (tailam) — including the renowned kumkumadi tailam and bhringraj oil.
+It is often compared to coconut oil for everyday scalp use, with sesame preferred in winter for its warming properties.

 Active Compounds

-• Linoleic acid (omega-6, ~44%) — essential fatty acid for skin barrier repair
+- Linoleic acid (omega-6, ~44%) — essential fatty acid for skin barrier repair

-• Oleic acid (omega-9, ~37%) — penetrates skin deeply for nourishment
+- Oleic acid (omega-9, ~37%) — penetrates skin deeply for nourishment

-• Sesamol — phenolic antioxidant; potent free radical scavenger
+- Sesamol — phenolic antioxidant; potent free radical scavenger

-• Sesamin and sesamolin — lignans with antioxidant and anti-inflammatory properties
+- Sesamin and sesamolin — lignans with antioxidant and anti-inflammatory properties

-• Vitamin E (gamma-tocopherol) — fat-soluble antioxidant
+- Vitamin E (gamma-tocopherol) — fat-soluble antioxidant

 Benefits